 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-16 Now while Paul was waiting for them at Athens, his spirit was being provoked within him as he was observing the city full of idols.
+16 Now while Paul was waiting for them at Athens, his spirit was troubled, for he saw all the town full of images of the gods.

-17 So he was reasoning in the synagogue with the Jews and the God-fearing Gentiles, and in the market place every day with those who happened to be present.
+17 So he had discussions in the Synagogue with the Jews and God-fearing Gentiles, and every day in the market-place with those who were there.

-21 (Now all the Athenians and the strangers visiting there used to spend their time in nothing other than telling or hearing something new.)
+21 (Now all the Athenians and the men from other lands who come there were giving all their time to talking or hearing of anything new.)

-29 'Being then the children of God, we ought not to think that the Divine Nature is like gold or silver or stone, an image formed by the art and thought of man.
+29 If then we are the offspring of God, it is not right for us to have the idea that God is like gold or silver or stone, formed by the art or design of man.

-34 But some men joined him and believed, among whom also were Dionysius the Areopagite and a woman named Damaris and others with them.
+34 But some men gave him their support: among whom was Dionysius the Areopagite, and a woman named Damaris, and others with them.